Fenerbahçe S.K. supporters: Other rivalries

-Matches against Beşiktaş are also derbys, but the rivalry is not as intense and fierce as that between Fenerbahçe SK and Galatasaray SK.
-These derbys are referred to as the "friendly derby".
-In addition, Fenerbahçe and Trabzonspor have had a strong on-pitch rivalry in the late 1970s, which has, although not so much on the pitch anymore, continued in recent years off the pitch with hate among fanbases growing rapidly especially after 2011.
+Matches against Beşiktaş are also derbies, but the rivalry is not as intense and fierce as like between Fener and Gala.
+These derbies are referred to as the "friendly derby".

+Fenerbahçe and Trabzonspor have had a strong on-pitch rivalry since the late 1970s.
+This has cultivated in recent years to off-the-pitch hate among fanbases.
+Hate between two sides grew rapidly after a 2014 match between Trabzonspor and Fenerbahce was called off at half time after the Istanbul club's players were pelted with objects thrown onto the pitch by home fans.
+Aggression followed with Fenerbahce team bus came under armed attack on its way to the airport in 2015.
+Tensions reached a peak point in 2024, where the supporters of Trabzonspor stormed the pitch and fought with Fenerbahce players and security forces following their team's 3-2 loss.

 Friendships with other clubs

-Fenerbahçe has had friendly relations with clubs from different countries, due to many reasons.
-Some include: in Turkey, Kırklarelispor, Menemenspor, Eskişehir Demirspor, Ankara Demirspor, Eskişehirspor and many more; in Brazil, Coritiba; in Serbia, Novi Pazar; in Norway: Lillestrøm, in Greece; AEK andPanathinaikos; in England, Sheffield United; in the Netherlands, Feyenoord; in Germany: Bayern Munich.
-In addition to this, Fenerbahçe, Beşiktaş and Galatasaray were officially brother clubs in the 1910s, due to the fact that their common goal was to defeat non-Muslim teams.
-This, however, is no longer the case.
+Fenerbahçe has friendly relations with clubs from different countries.
+Some include: in Turkey, Kırklarelispor, Menemenspor, Eskişehir Demirspor, Ankara Demirspor, Eskişehirspor and many more; in Brazil, Coritiba; in Serbia, Novi Pazar; in Norway: Lillestrøm, in Greece; AEK and; in England, Sheffield United; in the Netherlands, Feyenoord; in Germany: Bayern Munich.

 In November 2011, Fenerbahçe's GFB created a friendly relationship with Serbian club FK Novi Pazar's supporter group Torcida Sandžak.
 During a Turkish Super League match against İstanbul Büyükşehir Belediyespor at the Şükrü Saracoğlu Stadium, the GFB and 1907 Gençlik stands deployed a giant banner reading "Kalbimiz Seninle Novi Pazar" ("Novi Pazar, Our Hearts Are With You").
 Eventually, in the match against Radnički Kragujevac in the Serbian SuperLiga, Torcida Sandžak members deployed a banner reading "Sancak'ta atıyor, Fenerbahçe'nin kalbi" ("The heart of Fenerbahçe beats in Sandžak").

-On March 2, 2012, Fenerbahçe's GFB and 1907 Gençlik group members were invited to Novi Pazar for the match against Partizan in the Serbian SuperLiga.
-Thousands of Torcida Sandžak members welcomed GFB and 1907 Gençlik's 17 members.

-Since 2016, there have been ties between circles of supporters of Fenerbahçe and Panathinaikos in an effort to combat nationalism on both sides, yet those relationships are to be formalized at a central level.
-Gate 13, the central club of Panathinaikos supporters, supported officially with a press release Fenerbahçe prior to the final match of Basketball Euroleague against Olympiakos in 2017.